Work

 New Heights: Soon to be the tallest mass timber building in California

-When complete, 1510 Webster Street will be the tallest, mass-timber building in California.
-The timely construction of 1510 Webster Street aligns with the updated California Building Code, allowing for taller mass timber than ever before.
-The 19-story multi-family residential building will provide 182 units and 15,000-sf of office and retail space on the ground floor.
-A landscaped garden will be situated on Level 7, while the high-rise rooftop will provide a trendy rooftop lounge and amenity space.
+Upon its completion, 1510 Webster Street became the tallest mass-timber building in California.
+The timely construction of the project aligns with the updated California Building Code, allowing for taller mass timber than ever before.
+The 19-story multi-family residential building provides 182 units and 15,000-sf of office and retail space on the ground floor.
+A landscaped garden is situated on Level 7, while the high-rise rooftop provides a trendy lounge and amenity space.

 Location Pin Icon